memory-consolidation/academic-kickstart/content/authors/Ricardo-paricio/_index.md

 ---
 # Display name
-name: Fabian Heim
+name: Ricardo Paricio

 # Username (this should match the folder name)
 authors:
-- fabian-heim
+- Ricardo-paricio

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Post-doc
+role: PhD student

 # Organizations/Affiliations
 organizations: